 LastName is equal to the value of query parameter

-Comments are sequences of characters that are ignored by the parser.
+Comments are sequences of characters that the parser ignores.
 Cloud Spanner SQL supports the following types of comments.